cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 I alluded to the different resources used by TeSS and DALIA to annotate disciplines.
-The issue of partially overlapping ontologies, controlled vocabularies, and databaes is quite widespread, and can manifest in a few different ways.
+The issue of partially overlapping ontologies, controlled vocabularies, and database is quite widespread, and can manifest in a few different ways.
 The figure above shows that redundancy can arise because of different focus within a domain (i.e., the chemistry example), different hierarchical specificity (i.e., the disease example), and due to massive generic